raydiak/Inline-Lua/README.md

 ## To Do

 The API is incomplete, and error reporting is crude.
-The "Inline::" part is arguably NYI, as the present interface is object-oriented.
+The "Inline::" part is arguably NYI, as the present interface is solely object-oriented.

-Translation between Lua and Perl does not yet allow for writing new values to tables from Perl, and does not implement binary userdata.
-Also, metatables are mostly absent as a concept in the API and entirely untested, though they are likely to behave as expected in most situations, except for operator overloading when using Lua tables from Perl code.

-There is no way to expose Perl-native constructs to Lua code, other than simple copy conversion when passing them in; directly accessing Perl data structures and calling Perl code from Lua is not implemented.
+There is no way to pass Perl-native constructs to Lua code, other than simple copy conversion of values; directly accessing Perl data structures and calling Perl code from Lua is not implemented.

+Metatables are respected for calling and indexing semantics, however they cannot yet be accessed directly nor are Lua operator overloads exposed in Perl.

+Userdata returned from Lua can be passed back in to Lua or called and indexed via metatable, but is not exposed to Perl as a meaningful type (e.g. Pointer), nor are Perl binary types like Buf and Blob able to be passed in to Lua.
+Light userdata is not supported.

 Composing roles from Lua objects doesn't work well when multiple Inline::Lua instances are in use.
 This is because it would be extremely difficult for the